-If you are looking for France’s best chateaux, Loire Valley is the perfect place to find them.
+If you are looking for the best châteaux to visit in France, Loire Valley is the perfect place to find them.
 Many of our favorite French castles are in the beautiful Loire Valley!

-So do yourself a favor and add on a few extra days to your France itinerary, so that you can visit at least a handful of splendid castles in Loire Valley, or if you are feeling a little French, ‘Les châteaux de la Loire’!!
+So do yourself a favor and add on a few extra days to your France itinerary, so that you can visit at least a handful of splendid castles in Loire Valley, or if you are feeling a little French, ‘Les châteaux de la Loire’!

 Spanning over 280 kilometers of the longest river in central France, the Loire Valley, or Vallée de la Loire, is home to an astonishing 80 recorded châteaux.